-At MDB, BoD is committed to delivering sustainable earnings growth to shareholders.
+At MDB, Board of Directors are committed to delivering sustainable earnings growth to shareholders.
 They have embarked on initiatives to free up resources that will allow the Bank to reinvest in business to accelerate revenue growth and reduce structural cost base.
 They will do so with a keen focus on industry-leading fundamentals in capital, expenses and risk management.